-- \ Filed herewith. - \ As directed by Item 601(b)(2) of Regulation S-K, certain schedules and exhibits to this exhibit are omitted from this filing.
+\ Filed herewith.

+- As directed by Item 601(a)(5) or 601(b)(2) of Regulation S-K, as applicable, certain schedules and exhibits to this exhibit are omitted from this filing.
 The Company agrees to furnish supplementally a copy of any omitted schedule or exhibit to the SEC upon request. - # Management contract or compensatory plan or arrangement.